-East Africa is famous for iconic reserves such as the Serengeti and Masai Mara.
+An East Africa safari circuit is all about visiting its iconic reserves such as the Serengeti and Masai Mara.
 Here you can expect a classic safari experience: rolling savannah, huge herds, plenty of predators and (if you get your timing right) the annual wildebeest migration – dubbed the greatest wildlife show on earth!

 Africa Travel Expert Lisa Griggs and Team Leader Nikki Theron recently visited 30 luxury lodges and camps across Kenya and Tanzania’s top reserves.
-We asked them to select a few of their favourites which, when combined, would showcase East Africa’s highlights in an unforgettable safari circuit.
+We asked them to select a few of their favourites which, when combined, would showcase the perfect East Africa safari circuit highlight.

 Legendary Lodge: Touch Down in Arusha